maidens/Flip-Angle-Design-Toolbox/README.md

 * a function optimal_flip_angle_design for computing optimal flip angle schemes
 * a function parameter_estimation for computing maximum likelihood or least-squares estimates of unknown model parameters.

+This toolbox requires that the following MATLAB toolboxes are installed:
+* Optimization Toolbox
+* Symbolic Math Toolbox